ONLINE FRAUD – WE ARE ALL IN THIS TOGETHER

 NOTHING ELSE

-Fraudsters will try to confuse online visitors by having a look alike website to SogoTrade.com.
+Fraudsters will try to confuse online visitors by having a look alike website to SogoTrade.com in an attempt to obtain your user ID and password or other information, have you click on links that can cause a virus to download on your computer or other nefarious activity.
 For example, the name can be Sogotrading, or Sogotradeez or Sogosecurities.
-Anything like this is fraudulent.
+Anything other than SogoTrade.com is fraudulent.
 This list can be near endless.
+DO NOT open these web sites, enter any information on them or click on any links in them, or in any e-mail or text you may receive from them.

 Additionally, fraudsters will do everything they can do to have you send them money.
 Here is an example of one difference.
-They want you to send money to themselves.
-SogoTrade never does that.
-At SogoTrade you will have opened a SogoTrade account in your name.
-SogoTrade engages a clearing firm, Apex Clearing Corp, to maintain our customer accounts and perform all the communications and notices appropriate to confirm to you that your assets are secure and under your control in your own account.
-You will not be sending your funds to SogoTrade.
-You will be sending your assets to yourself at an account opened and maintained at SogoTrade.
+They want you to send money to themselves, in their name.
+SogoTrade will never does this.
+At SogoTrade you open a SogoTrade account in your name.
+SogoTrade engages a clearing firm, Apex Clearing Corp, to maintain your account and perform all the communications and notices appropriate to confirm to you that your assets are secure and under your control in your own account.
+You WILL NOT be sending your funds and assets to SogoTrade or in SogoTrade’s name.
+You will be sending your funds and assets to our clearing Firm, Apex Clearing Corporation, to be deposited into your account opened and maintained at SogoTrade.

 FINIA Logo